Fast Times at Ridgemont High (1982)

 Mr. Hand: Yes, Desmond?

-Desmond: I saw him outside, near the food machines.
+Desmond: I saw him by the food machines.

 Mr. Hand: How long ago?

 Mr. Hand: What is this fascination with truancy?
 What is it that gets inside your heads?
 There are some teachers in this school who look the other way at truants.
 It's a little game that you both play.
 They pretend they don't see you.
 You pretend you don't ditch!
 Now, who pays the price later? *You!*

 [Desmond re-enters; Spicoli follows him.
 He has a bagel stuffed into his pants; with open shirt, barefoot, holding Vans]

 Jeff Spicoli: Wait a minute, there's no birthday party for me here!
 Hello, Mr. Hand.

 Mr. Hand: What's the reason for your truancy?

 Jeff Spicoli: Just couldn't make it on time.